Today we take a look at How to Update WooCommerce Properly so you don’t end up breaking your online store.

 Method 1: Use a plugin like WP Staging – I recommend you avoid using this plugin.
 In short, it creates the staging version of your website inside your live website.
 I’m completely opposed to that approach for the reasons mentioned earlier.
 You need to keep your live and staging versions 100% separate – no exceptions.
 A good alternative to WP Staging is the Duplicator plugin.
 While it can struggle with larger WooCommerce websites it generally works very well for smaller stores.

-Method 2: Do it manually – this is most reliable way to do it – although it’s generally the hardest/slowest.
+Method 2: Do it manually – this is the most reliable way to do it – although it’s generally the hardest/slowest.
 If you’re site isn’t that big, you can easily zip your entire site via cPanel as follows:

 NOTE: Make sure you have a backup of your live site before going further!